andreberg/py4dlib/_sources/api/objects.txt

    Find object with name 'name'.

-      :param start: a ``c4d.BaseObject`` or a str representing the name of a ``c4d.BaseObject`` from where the search should begin.
+   :param start: a ``c4d.BaseObject`` or a str representing the name
-      :type start: ``c4d.BaseObject``
+       of a ``c4d.BaseObject`` from where the search should begin.
-      :param matchfunc: can be used to customize the matching logic by providing the name of a custom function.
+   :param matchfunc: can be used to customize the matching logic
+       by providing the name of a custom function.
 This function will be passed a potential candidate object plus any remaining args.
 It should return True or False.
-      :type matchfunc: ``function``

 .. function:: findObjects(name)